Penguin - Sulphur Creek

 An assessment of population growth drivers in Penguin - Sulphur Creek reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Penguin - Sulphur Creek's population was around 5657 as of February 2026.
-This reflects an increase of 240 people, a 4.4% rise since the 2021 Census which reported a population of 5417.
-The change is inferred from the estimated resident population of 5605 in June 2024 and an additional 134 validated new addresses since the Census date.
-This level of population equates to a density ratio of 88 persons per square kilometer, providing significant space per person and potential room for further development.
-Over the past decade, Penguin - Sulphur Creek has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 58.7% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Penguin - Sulphur Creek's population is around 5,657 as of Feb 2026.
+This reflects an increase of 240 people (4.4%) since the 2021 Census, which reported a population of 5,417 people.
+The change is inferred from the estimated resident population of 5,605 from the ABS as of June 2024 and an additional 134 validated new addresses since the Census date.
+This population level equates to a density ratio of 88 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Penguin - Sulphur Creek has demonstrated resilient growth patterns with a 0.9% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 58.7% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections released in 2022 with 2021 as the base year are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, over this period projections indicate a decline in overall population with the area's population expected to contract by 307 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group which is projected to increase by 149 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, projections indicate a decline in overall population, with the area's population expected to contract by 307 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 149 people.
+See the age section for more details.

 Frequently Asked Questions - Population